 Advances in Dynamics and Control of Micro/Nano Satellites

-The Science Partner Journal Space: Science and Technology is now considering submissions for a special issue on Advances in Dynamics and Control of Micro/Nano Satellites.
+The Science Partner Journal Space: Science and Technology presents a special issue on Advances in Dynamics and Control of Micro/Nano Satellites.

 With the advent of the commercial aerospace era and recent advances in reduced-size electronics, computational power, and faster signal processing, it has become possible to afford micro/nano satellite to provide enhanced autonomy, intelligence, distributed control, and situation awareness.
 Micro/nano satellites have played an irreplaceable role in civil and military areas.
 Dynamics and control are the key of any micro/nano satellite.
 Without them, micro/nano satellites would have no autonomy.
 However, since low performance sensors and actuators are widely used in micro/nano satellites, their measurement data have low accuracy, some states may be unmeasurable, or the model of micro/nano satellite cannot be precisely established.
 This will deteriorate the control performance.
 Associated with solving this problem, issues related to control, guidance, and navigation receive enhanced attention both in aerospace engineering and research domains.
 The primary objective of this special issue is to provide a forum for both theoreticians and practitioners to exchange their latest achievements and identify critical issues and challenges for further investigation in the aerospace dynamics and control field.
 We are seeking papers that highlight developments in aerospace dynamics and control sub-areas including avionics design (e.g., sensors and aerospace electronics), processing (e.g., signal processing and situation awareness), coordination (e.g., communications and navigation), and control (e.g., modelling and swarm control) as well as comprehensive surveys of those sub-areas.
 Topics include, but are not limited to, the following research directions in aerospace mechatronics.